JNPRAutomate/ansible-junos-evpn-vxlan/README.md

 # Ansible Junos Configuration for EVPN/VXLAN
-Sample project using Ansible and Jinja2 tempalte to automatically generate configurations for Juniper devices deploy in EVPN/VXLAN fabric mode
+Sample project using Ansible and Jinja2 template to automatically generate configurations for Juniper devices deploy in EVPN/VXLAN fabric mode

 ** Still work in progress // Configurations are not 100% valid yet **